-Gunner Walter Culhane Bittle of the 12th Field Regiment R.C.A. , 11th Battery, Toronto, was KIA on August 14 1944 near Hautmensil / Falaise.
+Gunner Walter Culhane Bittle of the 12th Field Regiment R.C.A. , 11th Battery, Toronto, was killed in action, August 14th, 1944 near Hautmensil / Falaise, France.

 Walter and his wife Kay’s letters were the breath of life and love between them from the days Walter left overseas in England for the 3 years in training before D-Day, to the last days of his life just before the bombing in Hautmenisl Quarry, France.
 He was killed in action while trying to save a severely wounded soldier buddy from Hamilton; a bomb killed them both.